Ayms/bitcoin-transactions/README.md

 Same thing applies if the destination address is a bech32 one or not

-The best is to refer to all the examples in [test vectors](https://github.com/Ayms/bitcoin-transactions/blob/tests/vectors_tx.js) and in examples files
+The best is to refer to all the examples in [test vectors](https://github.com/Ayms/bitcoin-transactions/blob/tests/vectors_tx.js) , and [test vectors phase2 mofn and all together](https://github.com/Ayms/bitcoin-transactions/blob/master/tests/multisig.js) and in examples files

 The calculation for the fees is: